How to Build a Marketplace With Shopify

 Conduct Market Research

 Define the latest trusts in your industry by looking at the industry overview.
 Research the most prominent players in your market segment and how big of a sector it is.
 What features and solutions do your competitors have?
 Which revenue model(s) do they use?
-With this information, you can learn how build a marketplace that will stand out from all the rest.
+With this information, you can learn how to use Shopify as a marketplace that will stand out from all the rest.

 Identify a Target Audience